sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 TODO for Focus, if they set a word with a SPACE, send a notification when a word isn't found: "Check your spelling OR try a single word.
 Learn more about this [here](https://theseoframework.com/extensions/focus/#faq/are-phrases-supported)."

-TODO for Focus, when no inflections/synonyms are found, fill in the word itself?!
-	-> Try "tyre" -> Noun: tyre.

 TODO for Monitor, when a site isn't registered with us, tell the user about it.
 	-> To test, register, then delete from (or modify) DB.
 	-> Currently, we send the generic 'failure' response.